FAChowdhury/filtered-string-view/README.md

 Lexicographically compares two `filtered_string_view`s for equality.
 The predicate function *does not* participate in equality directly: only the two filtered strings should be lexicographically compared.

-When this operator is correctly implemented, it should be possible to use
-- `operator!=`

-without writing any extra code.

 ##### Examples

 ```cpp